 SOPs need to be in place to collect and share information within your company.
 Having clear, established processes will enable consistent, efficient documentation and distribution of key information.

 Any knowledge management program requires the right technology to support it.

-This doesn’t mean that your company needs to spend thousands of dollars to design its own custom database or e-learning system.
-In fact, low-tech techniques like mentoring programs and written documents could be just as helpful for meeting your objectives.
+This doesn’t mean that your company needs to spend thousands of dollars to design its custom database or e-learning system.
+Low-tech techniques like mentoring programs and written documents could be just as helpful for meeting your objectives.

 However, using technology to your advantage can often make the knowledge management process more efficient.
 Your business may choose to use existing technology or develop new technology to help you better meet your organization’s goals.